School for Parents

 Parents and children meet for an activity that allows the growth of bonding and literacy through a fun project based on books that stimulate the vocabulary acquisition and inspire the love of reading and learning for both generations.

 “AVANCE has opened my eyes to see things through the eyes of my children.
-It has allowed me to be a better father by being active in the lives of my children.”
+It has allowed me to be a better mother by being active in the lives of my children.”

 Alicia Rodriguez, AVANCE graduate

-Specialized visitors provide comments and assistance on how to better interact with their children.
+Specialized visitors provide comments and assistance to enrolled parents on how to better interact with their children.
 All participants receive six home visits per year.

-“AVANCE is a guide, a friendly hand that shows you how to be a better father.”
+“AVANCE is a friendly hand that shows you how to be a better mother.”

 Juana Navarrete, AVANCE graduate